RedJocker/testCreateHyperskillAndroidFromTemplate/documents/outdated/DefiningStages.md

 Proceed to the next step immediately without rebuilding project(it already broken at this point, trust us)

 #### other project files
-At this point you should change all `hyperskill.android.project.template` occurrences.
+At this point you should change all `hyperskill.android.projectname` occurrences.
 IDE can help you here by Find All action.
 The checklist of files that should be fixed:
  - AndroidManifest.xml
  - nested packages in src/main/java folder and `package` in the kotlin files as well.